 In 2015, our lab published qMTLab (Cabana et al. 2015), an open-source software project seeking to unify three qMT methods in the same interface: qMT using spoiled gradient echo (qMT-SPGR), qMT using balanced steady-state free precession (qMT-bSSFP), and qMT using selective inversion recovery with fast spin echo (qMT-SIRFSE). qMTLab allowed users to simulate, evaluate, fit, and visualize qMT data with the possibility to share qMT protocols between researchers, allowing them to compare the performance of their methods (Cabana et al. 2015).
-Since then, we have extended the project and renamed it to qMRLab, (Karakuzu et al. 2020), which in addition to qMT now provides over 20 quantitative techniques under one umbrella, such as relaxation and diffusion models, quantitative susceptibility mapping, B0 and B1 mapping, etc. In addition, we published interactive tutorials (Boudreau 2018a; Boudreau 2018b; Boudreau 2019) and blog posts for several qMRI techniques that were published under creative commons licenses and some which have even been published in a book (Seiberlich et al. 2020).
-This blog post is a continuation of this outreach initiative, where we will focus on qMT and the tools we provide in qMRLab for this class of techniques.
+Since then, we have extended the project and renamed it to qMRLab, (Karakuzu et al. 2020), which in addition to qMT now provides over 20 quantitative techniques under one umbrella, such as relaxation and diffusion models, quantitative susceptibility mapping, B0 and B1 mapping.
+In addition, we created interactive tutorials (Boudreau 2018a; Boudreau 2018b; Boudreau 2019) and blog posts for several qMRI techniques that were published under a creative commons license, and one of these tutorials (Boudreau 2018a) made it into a quantitative MRI book published by Elsevier (Seiberlich et al. 2020).
+This blog post is a continuation of our qMRLab outreach initiative, where we will focus on qMT and the tools we provide in qMRLab for this class of techniques.

 Below is an introduction to qMT (with a focus on qMT-SPGR), where we will cover signal modelling and data fitting.